budaasuren/Crowdfunding_ETL/README.md

 * Convert the "contact_id" column to the integer type.
 * Split each "name" column value into a first and a last name, and place each in a new column.
 * Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.
-* Check that your final DataFrame resembles the one in the following image:

 Create the Crowdfunding Database